Skip to main content

 Are there budget-friendly hotels in Singapore?

-How many days should I stay in Singapore?
+How many nights should I stay in Singapore?

-Do I need to stay near public transport in Singapore?
+Do I need to stay near an MRT station in Singapore?

 4.6/5